 June 15, 1849 - The eleventh president of the United States, James Knox Polk, passed away at the age of 53 in Nashville, Tenn.

 June 15, 1861 – The Jefferson County Volunteers were organized at Enon Camp Ground at Elyton and soon became Co.
 B, 10th Alabama Regiment, C.S.A.

-June 15, 1861 – During the Civil War, Confederate forces abandoned Harper’s Ferry, WV, falling back into the Shenandoah Valley.
-Federal forces also occuppied Jefferson City, Missouri.
+June 15, 1861 – During the Civil War, Confederate forces abandoned Harper’s Ferry, West Virginia, falling back into the Shenandoah Valley.
+Federal forces also occupied Jefferson City, Missouri.